microsoft/ignite-learning-paths-training-ops/ops10/scripts/main.md

 ---

 And with that, let’s wrap up this session.
-To succinctly summarize what our time together has provided, I hope you now can say: <read slide>
+To succinctly summarize what our time together has provided, I hope you now can say: {read slide}

 ---